dgraham6/Taxi-EDA/README.md

 In this project, I attempt to estimate travel times from a large dataset of completed taxi trips.

 I used the [Taxi Trips in 2024 in the District of Columbia dataset](https://catalog.data.gov/dataset/taxi-trips-in-2024) from the Department of For-Hire Vehicles, which is intended for public use.
+Interesting enough D.C has the [2nd worst traffic in the country](https://www.fox5dc.com/news/dc-ranked-2nd-city-with-worst-traffic-in-the-country-baltimore-ranked-in-the-top-10).
 The data is from the entire year of 2024.
 There are 11 taxi files combined, totaling over 2.4 million rows.
 The dataset includes 27 columns, with key ones being pickup and drop-off locations, trip duration, and mileage.

 The end goal is to build a model that predicts trip duration with the all the infromation available when the taxi driver begins the trip.